 The most significant portion of the population to retire were women ages 65-74 – mainly past the traditional retirement age of 65 - who were married or widowed with some financial support from their partner.
 Women were approximately 11 times as likely as similarly situated men to retire during the pandemic in that age group.

 Labor Participation from Working Age Americans

-It seems as though more and more millennial men are opting out of work, whether it be to stay at home and take care of children, living at home with parents longer and not starting a family, or simply choosing not to work at all.
+More and more millennial men are opting out of work, whether to stay at home and take care of children, living at home with parents longer and not starting a family, or simply choosing not to work.

 Decreasing Birth Rates

 According to census bureau population estimates, the US saw record lows in population growth annually for the 2010 to 2020 decade.
 In 2020, the birth rate dropped by 4% compared to previous years.
 While the US has not yet had to deal with a shrinking population, the US population growth is slowing and is projected to begin shrinking by 2062.